 Colors and fragrances of magnolia

 If you’re more attracted to romantic pink flowers, test the ‘heaven scent’ variety which blooms late – May – and spreads a divine fragrance.
 It is well suited to harsh winters.

 For an explosion of pink hues, ‘Apollo’ blooms profusely and ‘Iolanthe’ has enormous flowers: they span 10 to 14 inches (25 to 35 cm) across!

 If white flowers are what you want, plant ‘Encore’, a variety that blooms spectacularly over several weeks from March to April.

 Surrounding magnolia with the right plants

-To compose a magnificent flowered view, set it near other trees that bloom in spring – azaleas, japanese cherry trees, ornamental apple trees, camellias, etc. – or berry shrubs such as purple-fruited beautyberries.
+To compose a magnificent flowered view, set it near other trees that bloom in spring – azalea, Japanese cherry tree, ornamental apple tree, camellia, etc. – or berry shrubs such as purple-fruited Callicarpa.